reekystive/reekystive/README.md

-### Hi there 👋 Thanks for visiting my GitHub profile
+### Hi there 👋

-📖 I am currently a student at a university in Shanghai, China.
+**Thanks for visiting my GitHub profile!**

-🎹 I love music and like to build stuffs with code.
+- 📖 I am currently a student at a university in Shanghai, China

-💬 Welcome to chat with me on [Telegram](https://t.me/ReekyStive) =w=
+- 🎹 I love music and like to build stuffs with code

-### Technology makes the world better
+- 💬 Welcome to chat with me on [Telegram](https://t.me/ReekyStive) =w=

 <img width="300px" align="left" alt="Profile image"
      src="https://user-images.githubusercontent.com/26853900/153685219-56022f94-a2ba-4e10-bf61-34213161ba00.png" />